muzzley/alljoyn-muzzley-connector/README.md

 7) Replace the "lighting_controller_client" folder with the one provided on this repo.

-8) Replace the "lighting_controller_client" folder with the lighting controller client with the provided one on this repo, containing the alljoyn-muzzley connector.
+8) Replace the "lighting_controller_client" folder with the lighting controller client with the provided one on this repo, containing the AllJoyn-Muzzley connector.

 9) Open a command terminal and from under the core/alljoyn/ directory, run the command "scons" to build the core modules for x86_64 target.